c8ccdk/compare-map-storytelling-template-js/README.md

 2. Open the index.html file in a text editor.
 You can edit this file to set the following application properties:
     - **webmaps**: unique identifier for the ArcGIS Online map - supports two or three maps.
     - **title**: if not specified the ArcGIS.com map's title is used.
-    - **subtitle**: if not specified the ArcGIS.com web map's summary is used.
+    - **subtitle**: if not specified the ArcGIS.com webmap's summary is used.
     - **bingMapsKey**: if the map uses data from Bing Maps, enter your Bing Maps Key.
     - **legend**: Choose if legend is displayed with map.
     - **description**: Choose if description is displayed with map.